japila-books/apache-spark-internals/docs/storage/BlockManager.md

   blockId: BlockId): ManagedBuffer
 ----

-NOTE: `getBlockData` is part of the xref:storage:BlockDataManager.adoc#getBlockData[BlockDataManager] contract.
+NOTE: `getBlockData` is part of the storage:BlockDataManager.md#getBlockData[BlockDataManager] contract.

-For a xref:BlockId.adoc[] of a shuffle (a ShuffleBlockId), getBlockData requests the <<shuffleManager, ShuffleManager>> for the xref:shuffle:ShuffleManager.adoc#shuffleBlockResolver[ShuffleBlockResolver] that is then requested for xref:shuffle:ShuffleBlockResolver.adoc#getBlockData[getBlockData].
+For a BlockId.md[] of a shuffle (a ShuffleBlockId), getBlockData requests the <<shuffleManager, ShuffleManager>> for the shuffle:ShuffleManager.md#shuffleBlockResolver[ShuffleBlockResolver] that is then requested for shuffle:ShuffleBlockResolver.md#getBlockData[getBlockData].

 Otherwise, getBlockData <<getLocalBytes, getLocalBytes>> for the given BlockId.